 You can also install a ductless mini-split to supplement your central air system.
 For example, if you’re renovating your attic, basement or building an addition to your home, it will be costly to extend your ductwork to the new space.
 A ductless mini-split can provide targeted comfort while operating separately from your HVAC unit.

-At Harris Plumbing, Heating, Air & Propane, we offer comprehensive HVAC services for your home or business in South Jersey, Cecil County Maryland and New Castle County, Delaware.
+At Harris Plumbing, Heating, Air, & Electric, we offer comprehensive HVAC services for your home or business in South Jersey, Cecil County Maryland and New Castle County, Delaware.
 Our team has the experience and the proven knowledge to provide the right solutions for your needs.
 We offer emergency services available 24 hours a day, seven days a week and can provide same-day appointments in many cases.
 Call our team today at (856) 522-4492 to schedule an appointment with one of our skilled technicians.
 We look forward to the opportunity to serve you.